Last Updated on 08/16/20 by quiltripping

 I passed by a small shop that made colorful leather sandals on site.

-At another shop, talented woodcarvers cut intricate designs into a small wooden box or a delicate picture frame.
+And at another shop, talented woodcarvers cut intricate designs into a small wooden box or a delicate picture frame.

 Many of the vendors sold large brightly painted canvases which were quite interesting, but since you could find the same painting in more than one shop, I assumed they were not originals.